magento/devdocs/src/guides/v2.3/config-guide/deployment/pipeline/production-system.md

 1. Find a value to set using the [sensitive value reference]({{ page.baseurl }}/config-guide/prod/config-reference-sens.html).
 1. Note the configuration path for the setting.
-1. Log in to the production system as, or switch to, the [Magento file system owner](https://glossary.magento.com/magento-file-system-owner).
+1. Log in to the production system as, or switch to, the [file system owner](https://glossary.magento.com/magento-file-system-owner).
 1. Change to the Magento installation directory.
 1. Enter the following command: